jtucker276/jtucker276.github.io/about.md

 permalink: /about/
 ---

-- Feel free to request to join my [GitLab](http://gitlab.judsontucker.com) instance as a contributing member.
 - This site was made with Jekyll.
 More information about Jekyll and Minima can be found below.
   - Minima source code at GitHub:
 [jekyll][jekyll-organization] /